-- (B) An accessory dwelling unit shall be a permitted use in all districts. - (C) An accessory dwelling unit can be either located within, attached to, or detached from an existing owner-occupied single-family dwelling. - (D) The following criteria shall be met for all accessory dwelling units: - 2.
-The unit shall be clearly subordinate to an existing owner-occupied single-family dwelling; - 3.
-The unit shall be an efficiency or one-bedroom apartment, and shall have facilities and provisions for independent living, including sleeping, food preparation, and sanitation; - 4.
-The property shall have received a state Wastewater and Potable Water Supply permit for the addition of the unit; - 5.
-Applicable setback, coverage, and parking requirements specified in this Bylaw are met; - 6.
-The unit does not exceed 1,200 square feet of total habitable floor area or 30% of the total habitable floor area of the principal dwelling, whichever is greater in every district except the Shoreland Protection District.
-In the Shoreland Protection District, the unit does not exceed 900 square feet of total habitable floor area, which includes porches and decks, or 30% of the total habitable floor area of the principal dwelling.1 - 7.
-Each accessory dwelling unit must include one parking space. - 8.
-A modified or reconstruction accessory dwelling unit may not increase in footprint within 150 feet of the shoreline.
-The structure's degree of nonconformity may not increase.
+- (A) An accessory dwelling unit shall be a permitted use in all districts. - (B) An accessory dwelling unit can be either located within, attached to, or detached from an existing owner-occupied single-family dwelling. - (C) The following criteria shall be met for all accessory dwelling units: - 1.
+The unit shall be clearly subordinate to an existing single-family dwelling on an owner-occupied lot; - 2.
+The unit is a distinct unit that shall have facilities and provisions for independent living, including sleeping, food preparation, and sanitation; - 3.
+The property shall have received a state Wastewater and Potable Water Supply permit for the addition of the unit; - 4.
+Applicable setback, coverage, and parking requirements specified in this Bylaw are met; - 5.
+The unit shall not exceed 1,200 square feet of total habitable floor area or 30% of the total habitable floor area of the principal dwelling, whichever is greater in every district except the Shoreland Protection District.
+In the Shoreland Protection District, the unit shall not exceed 900 square feet of total habitable floor area, which excludes porches and decks, or 30% of the total habitable floor area of the principal dwelling, whichever is greater. - 6.
+Each new accessory dwelling unit shall have one designated parking space. - (D) In the Shoreland Protection District, there is a limit of one (1) accessory dwelling unit per single-family dwelling.
+Any development of an existing accessory dwelling unit within the Shoreland Buffer Zone must comply with §8.8 Nonconforming Structures in the Shoreland Buffer Zone. - (E) If the accessory dwelling unit is rented overnight or for a longer term, the ADU is considered to be a 'public building'.
+Additional state permits may be required, and the unit must meet Vermont Division of Fire Safety and Vermont Department of Health safety standards for rentals.